Deewens/Paint/README.md

 > Screenshots available below

-A little Java Paint where you can create various shapes like triangles, rectangles, circles, ellipses, arcs, quadrangles, ...
+A little Paint application written in Java.
+You can create various shapes like triangles, rectangles, circles, ellipses, arcs, quadrangles, ...

 ## Features